ZeroGravigra/MADT8101-Customer-Analytics/Homework 5 Voice of Customer by NLP/README.md

 ## Business Recommendation
 * "App stability and error" and "e-wallet connection" are the negative feedback that should investigate and overcome with high priority to maintain active customer and their satisfaction.
 * "Blue card point redeem" and "Deal purchase" are in positive.
 So, the company can use those 2 topics for advertising and marketing.
-* By collecting the most popular product or service in "Blue card point redeem" and "Deal purchase" lead to improve product and service that align with customer need.
+* Collecting the most popular product or service in "Blue card point redeem" and "Deal purchase" lead to improve product and service that align with customer need.

 # Reference
 * https://algoritmaonline.com/topic-modeling-lda/